mintapi/mintapi/README.md

 `keyring` library for persisting credentials.

     import mintapi
+    # ius_session and thx_guid are optional, and will be automatically extracted if possible (see above for installing selenium/chromedriver)
     mint = mintapi.Mint(email, password, ius_session, thx_guid)
-    # Note: ius_session and thx_guid are optional, and will be automatically extracted if possible (see above for installing selenium/chromedriver)

     # Get basic account information
     mint.get_accounts()